Worldly Product Impact Calculator Methodology

 Scope 3, Category 1 – Purchased Goods and Services

 We start by calculating cradle-to-gate impacts for Scope 3, Category 1 Purchased Goods and Services for each product (BOM = Bill of Materials).
-Within the text below, we start with the equations, define the variables, and then provide more information in paragraph form.
-In addition, we describe the average-data method and provide examples for how users can adjust this data or replace it with primary data to increase model accuracy and move into the hybrid method.
+Within the text below, we outline the equations, define the variables, and then provide more information in paragraph form, including details on assumptions and data sources.
+In addition, we describe the average-data method and provide examples for how users can adjust this data or replace this data with primary data to increase model accuracy and move into the hybrid method.

 We define Scope 3, Category 1 Purchased Goods for each product as